ARM-software/Tool-Solutions/docker/pytorch-aarch64/README.md

     This will generate an image named 'DockerTest/ubuntu/base'.

 PyTorch can optionally be built with oneDNN, using the '--onednn' or '--dnnl' flag.
 By default this will use AArch64 optimised primitives from Arm Compute Library where available.
 Specifying `--onednn reference` will disable Compute Library primitives and use oneDNN's reference C++ kernels throughout.

+By default, all packages will built with optimisations for the host machine, equivalent to setting `-mcpu=native` at compile time for each component build.
+It is possible to choose a specific build target using the `--build-target` flag:
+  * native       - optimize for the current host machine (default).
+  * neoverse-n1  - optimize for Neoverse-N1.
+  * thunderx2t99 - optimize for Marvell ThunderX2.
+  * generic      - generate portable build suitable for any Armv8a target.
+  * custom       - apply a custom set of architecture and tuning flags, as defined in [cpu_info.sh](cpu_info.sh).

 ## Running the Docker image
 To run the finished image: